xc/xoverridefilter/readme.md

 --------
 Should

-- Support multi Class[] instead of Class
+- Support multi Class[] in override.ini

 Could